-Syncable objects are external representations of objects within the masking engine that can be exported from one engine and imported into another.
-EngineSync currently supports exporting a subset of algorithms, the encryption key and all the objects necessary for a masking job.
-Note: We do not currently support Mainframe masking jobs.
+Syncable objects are external representations of masking engine objects that can be exported from one engine and imported into another.
+Sync currently supports exporting a subset of algorithms (see Algorithm Syncability [#managing_multiple_engines_for_masking-algorithm_syncability] for details), the encryption key and all the objects necessary for a job.